Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 This makes it hard to talk about how to use Delta miles in detail, and instead, we have to focus on pricing trends.
 A good way to see this variability for yourself is to look at the five-week calendar view when searching Delta awards.
 Take this example of one-way economy flights from New York (JFK) to London (LHR).
 Some days, the flights are as low as 25,000 miles, whereas other days, they’re 2.6x more expensive at 65,000 miles each way.

 If you want to see this at its most extreme, look at some of Delta’s ultra-long-haul flights like Atlanta (ATL) to Johannesburg (JNB).
-Here, one-way business class awards cost 465,000 miles, which is more than you would earn if you opened all six Delta credit cards right now.
+Here, one-way business-class awards cost 465,000 miles, which is more than you would earn if you opened every single Delta credit card right now.

 Your best bet for stretching the value of your SkyMiles is to watch for Delta SkyMiles deals award sales.
 My personal favorite was the US to Australia for only 44,000 miles round-trip in economy.
 Delta has really stepped up the pace of these sales, and we’re now seeing one or two domestic and international sales each month.